 Internet Group Management Protocol (IGMP)

 The IPTV provider can deliver content to users in unicast or multicast streaming.
-In multicast, the provider sends many users a single piece of content.
-The Internet Group Management Protocol (IGMP) makes multicast streaming easy.
+In multicast, the provider sends a single piece of content to multiple users.
+The Internet Group Management Protocol (IGMP) facilitates easy multicast streaming.
 It is useful when an IPTV provider needs to deliver the same data to various end users.

 Different Types Of IPTV Services: Live TV, Video On Demand, and More